jasongrimes/fretboardfoundation/_chapters/999-back/015-appendix-reading-staff.md

 Fortunately, in most cases this just means being able to decipher the notes on the staff and locate them on the fretboard.
-Reading rhythms is a bit harder, but it's not strictly necessary in order to extract the basic melodic ideas, so it won't be covered here.
+Reading rhythms is a bit harder, but it's not strictly necessary in order to extract the basic melodic and harmonic ideas, so it won't be covered here.

 ## The staff and clef